alitursucular/bouncing-ball-with-CSS-keyframes-demo/README.md

-# Bouncing ball with CSS3 keyframes (Bonus: Impact Effect &amp; Bezier Curves)
+# Bouncing ball with CSS keyframes (Bonus: Impact Effect &amp; Bezier Curves)

+This project simulates a ball falling from a height.
+In order to make the animation more realistic, I showed the shape change at the moment of impact and the decreasing height due to friction.